bokonastovski/Projects/README.md

 ## Hackathon Project

 This project was developed during a hackathon.
-The design was created using Figma and implemented with the help of a another colleague from the academy.
+The design was created using Figma and implemented with the help of another colleague from the academy.

 ## Starting the App